Eric A. Hulteen |

 Prior to Apple I worked at Hewlett-Packard Labs in Palo Alto, California and at Atari, Inc. in the Systems Research Lab in Sunnyvale, California.
 I'll write more about those experiences at some point.

-My undergraduate degree at MIT was in architectural design.
-My Master's degree, also at MIT, was in human-computer interaction.
-I did my human-computer interaction research in a lab with the interesting name of the Architecture Machine Group — now it's called the MIT Media Lab.
-At the Architecture Machine I worked on a number of projects, some of which were documented in videotapes (listed below) that have been digitized and posted on the web.
+I have a Master's degree from MIT in human-computer interaction as well an undergraduate degree from MIT in architectural design.
+I did my human-computer interaction research in an MIT lab with the interesting name of the Architecture Machine Group — now it's called the MIT Media Lab.
+At the Architecture Machine I worked on a number of projects, some of which were documented in videos (listed below) that have been posted on the web.
 The first three of these projects I co-designed and co-implemented with Chris Schmandt.
-On the last project I designed and implemented only the speech interface shown in the middle of the videotape.
+On the last project (Spatial Data Management System) I designed and implemented only the speech interface shown in the middle of the video.

 "Interaction and Feedback in a Spoken-Language System: A Theoretical Framework."
 (PDF file)